-There have not been amendments to the Arbitration Act 2005 since the 2018 amendments to the Arbitration Act 2005.
-The 2018 amendments brought the Arbitration Act 2005 further in line with the UNCITRAL Model Law, such as:
+There have been no amendments to the Arbitration Act 2005 since the 2018 Amendments.
+The 2018 Amendments brought the Arbitration Act 2005 further in line with the UNCITRAL Model Law, such as:

-clarification of the definition of an arbitration agreement that is "in writing";

-- the recognition that the requirement that an arbitration agreement is made in writing can be met by any electronic communication; - the introduction of provisions dealing with the arbitral tribunal's powers to grant interim measures; and - the reinstatement of parties' rights to choose any law or rules of law applicable to the substance of a dispute and the arbitral tribunal's right to decide according to equity and conscience if so authorised by the parties.
+- clarification of the definition of an arbitration agreement that is "in writing"; - the recognition that the requirement that an arbitration agreement is made in writing can be met by any electronic communication; - the introduction of provisions dealing with the arbitral tribunal's powers to grant interim measures; and - the reinstatement of parties' rights to choose any law or rules of law applicable to the substance of a dispute and the arbitral tribunal's right to decide according to equity and conscience if so authorised by the parties.

-The said amendments, amongst others, allowed the parties the right to choose representation by any representative and not merely a lawyer, further it expanded the definition of "arbitral tribunal" to include emergency arbitrators.
+The said amendments, among others, allowed the parties the right to choose representation by any representative and not merely a lawyer; further, it expanded the definition of "arbitral tribunal" to include emergency arbitrators.

-Developments in 2020-21
+Developments in 2021-22